Most People Are Drifting

 Bio:

 For nearly two decades, Don has worked at the intersection of organizational life, human behavior, and performance.
-At the center of his work is the Curiosity Model, a practical approach that uses curiosity to improve interpretation, communication, and decision-making.
+He is also an eclipse chaser, has worked from 4 continents, and is an International Dark Sky enthusiast.